sonix-network/sonix-network/content/faq.md

 ### Got any transceivers I can use?

 Yes!
-We have transceivers at cost price.
+We have 100GBASE-CWDM4 we can give you free of charge, and we are happy to provide other transceivers at cost price.